urbit/urbit.org-reloaded/content/getting-started/planet.md

 +++
-title = "Setting up your planet" weight = 1
+title = "Setting up your urbit" weight = 1
 description = "Getting started with a permanent Urbit identity."
 +++